rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

-To be clear, just as Moses beheld God in the Tabernacle, Christ has descended such that we all may behold God upon this world.
+To be clear, just as Moses beheld God in the Tabernacle, Christ has condescended down to us such that we all may behold God upon this world.
 This is a radical cosmological shift..